 Most groups conducting PIV-based hemodynamics studies have relied on experimental setups that closely mimic some of the earliest investigations of stent influence on vascular flow7, 8.
 Typically, these include: a) pulsed lasers and high-speed cameras, to capture high velocity flows; b) synchronizers, to prevent aliasing between the pulse frequency of the laser and the camera acquisition frame rate; c) cylindrical optics, to form a light sheet, and thus, minimize background fluorescence from tracer particles above and below the interrogation plane; and d) in the case of commercial turn-key systems, proprietary software packages, to perform the cross-correlation analyses.
-However, while some applications require the performance and/or versatility collectively afforded by these components, many others do not, thus making it sometimes difficult to justify the high cost of such systems (> $100k).
+However, while some applications require the performance and/or versatility collectively afforded by these components, many others do not.
 Moreover, the high cost of commercially-sourced tissue phantoms that recapitulate desired vascular structures can also prove limiting for many in vitro studies, particularly for phantoms with features that bridge the meso-scale regime (> $500/phantom).
-Herein, we report the development of a simple and low-cost protocol for implementing PIV for in vitro visualization of neurovascular flows, which typically lie both spatially and temporally within the meso-scale regime (i.e., length-scales ranging from sub-mm to mm, and velocities up to tens of mm/s).
-9, 10The first element of this protocol involves the use of an investment casting technique to enable in-house fabrication of transparent, silicone-based tissue phantoms from 3D-printed sacrificial acrylonitrile butadiene styrene (ABS) molds.
-By leveraging the increasing availability of 3D printers in recent years, this methodology cuts cost significantly (< $100/phantom), while enabling rapid turnaround for fabrication of a wide variety of designs and geometries.
-Further details regarding the phantom fabrication process are provided in Protocol Sections 1 and 2.
+Herein, we report the development of a simplified protocol for implementing PIV for in vitro visualization of neurovascular flows, which typically lie both spatially and temporally within the meso-scale regime (i.e., length-scales ranging from sub-mm to mm, and velocities up to tens of mm/s).
+The protocol seeks to leverage resources already at the disposal of many bioengineering researchers, thus lowering the barrier to entry for non-experts.

+The first element of this protocol involves the use of an investment casting technique to enable in-house fabrication of transparent, polydimethylsiloxane (PDMS)-based tissue phantoms from 3D-printed sacrificial molds.
+By leveraging the increasing availability of 3D printers in recent years, particularly those in shared/multi-user facilities (e.g., institutional facilities or public makerspaces), this methodology cuts cost significantly (e.g., < $100/phantom in our case), while enabling rapid turnaround for fabrication of a wide variety of designs and geometries.
+In the current protocol, a fused deposition modeling system is used with acrylonitrile butadiene styrene (ABS) as the build material, and the printed part serves as a sacrificial mold for the subsequent phantom casting.
+Our experience has shown that ABS is well-suited for such use, since it is soluble in common solvents (e.g., acetone), and it has sufficient strength and rigidity to maintain mold integrity after removal of the support material (e.g., to prevent deformation or fracture of diminutive mold features).
+In the current protocol, mold integrity is further ensured through the use of solid printed models, although this comes at the expense of increased dissolution time.
+Use of hollow models may also possible in some cases, to enhance solvent access, and thus, reduce dissolution time.
+However, careful consideration should be given to the effect this may have on mold integrity.
+Finally, while the phantoms fabricated herein are based upon idealized representations of neurovascular structures generated using a common CAD software package, the protocol is expected to be amenable to the fabrication of more complex, patient-specific geometries as well (e.g., via use of model files generated by conversion of clinical imaging data into the .STL file format used by most 3D printers).
+Further details regarding the phantom fabrication process are provided in Section 2 of the Protocol.